 1(a) and 1(b) mirror the statements in Proposition 1 and capture the own-price and cross-price effects of changes in net wages.
 A difference is that the fiscal externality terms are multiplied by N. This captures the fact that the implied increase in the effective marginal tax rate is larger the greater the household demand for public childcare.
-2(a) and 2(b) reflect responses to changes in net prices \mathcal{K}^{net} , which increase for households with $y > y_p$ and decreases for those with $y < y_p$.
-The own-price effect of these changes, $O{\mathcal{K}}$, reflected in 2(a), is a decrease in nursery demand for richer households and an increase in nursery demand for the less well-off.
+2(a) and 2(b) reflect responses to changes in net prices $\mathcal{K}^{net}$ , which increase for households with $y > y_p$ and decreases for those with $y < y_p$ .
+The own-price effect of these changes, $O{\mathcal{K}}$ , reflected in 2(a), is a decrease in nursery demand for richer households and an increase in nursery demand for the less well-off.
 The net impact of these two changes on the government budget and therefore on the MECR is ambiguous.
-Finally, 2(b) captures the cross-price effect of changes in \mathcal{K}^{net} on the labor supply of all households.
+Finally, 2(b) captures the cross-price effect of changes in $\mathcal{K}^{net}$ on the labor supply of all households.
 Again here we have two effects of opposite signs for households above and below the p-th percentile and the net effect is ambiguous.
-Finally, note that the changes in the net cost that trigger effects described 2(a) and 2(b) are larger the further away the households are from y_p .
+Finally, note that the changes in the net cost that trigger effects described 2(a) and 2(b) are larger the further away the households are from $y_p$ .

-Under which conditions is $MECR(\hat{s}p) > MECR(\hat{T}p)$?
+Under what conditions is $MECR(\hat{s}p) > MECR(\hat{T}p)$ ?
 Since the net wage effects 1(a) and 1(b) are almost the same for both reforms, the most important question is whether the net childcare price effects 2(a) and 2(b) add up to an increase or a decrease in the MECR.
 Both 2(a) and 2(b) yield an ambiguous contribution to the MECR since the effects on the populations below and above the p-th percentile are of opposite signs.
-The net effects will hinge on the relative magnitudes of the behavioral adjustments and on the relative costs/benefits for the government budget per unit of adjustment for rich and poor households.